 — Vic Oenning, Senior Vice President, Sales and Operations

-Company: From humble beginnings with one truck and three employees in 1941, to over 100 trucks and more than 100 employees today, Corwin has established a business tradition of award-winning sales and service in the state of Washington.
+Company History: From humble beginnings with one truck and three employees in 1941, to over 100 trucks and more than 100 employees today, Corwin has established a business tradition of award-winning sales and service in the state of Washington.
 Over the past 70+ years, original offerings have grown to a product line of more than 300 beverages to fit any lifestyle.

 Corwin is a family-owned, local company, which is firmly-rooted in the region and has a long tradition of community partnerships.

-Topgrading History: In 2009, Topgrading was introduced to the Corwin management team by their Gazelles business coach.
+Topgrading Methods: In 2009, Topgrading was introduced to the Corwin management team by their Gazelles business coach.
 The company’s HR Manager, Heidi Schultz was identified as the key team member to attended a 2-day Topgrading Workshop.
 With no one promotable to a key job, Topgrading methods were put to the test with outside candidates, and, as Schultz put it, a “super A Player was hired.”

 The most Topgrading is done with hourly truck loaders and merchandisers, who are front line sales employees.
 There are often 1,000+ resumes received for each job posting, and most complete a brief application form.
 About 30 candidates are asked to complete the Topgrading Career History Form (the Topgrading Snapshot is being tested), resulting in 6 phone screens, a tandem Topgrading Interview, and at least 2 reference checks.